-Project Spotlight: Burrowing Owls at the Alviso Bufferlands
+Community Spotlight: Burrowing Owls at the Alviso Bufferlands

-Alviso is a bayside residential district of San Jose, located at the southernmost tip of the San Francisco Bay Area.
+Alviso is a bayside residential district of San Jose, located at the southern tip of the San Francisco Bay.
 It hosts a diversity of bayshore habitat and wildlife; however, due to development, much of the environment is at risk.
 This is especially the case for the population of Western Burrowing Owls located at the bufferlands between the bay and San Jose-Santa Clara Regional wastewater treatment plant.
 The small, day-active owls are endangered in the Bay Area, thus motivating conservationists (like us!) to help prevent their extirpation from the region.

 With help from the communities of Alviso and San Jose, we are accomplishing our goals and creating opportunities for the public to learn about these special birds.
 Here are some partnership highlights from the past few months: